 Leading scholars will present new research and interpretations of Jefferson’s work.

-Speakers include: Niya Bates, Historian, Monticello; Linda Binsted, Architect, Graduate Student Architectural History; Howard Burns, Director International Palladio Study Center; Marie Frank, Kundrun Fellow, International Center for Jefferson Studies; Joseph Lasala, Architectural Historian; Calder Loth, Senior Architectural Historian for the Virginia Department of Historic Resources, Emeritus; Ann Lucas, Historian, Monticello; Travis McDonald, Director of Architectural Restoration, Thomas Jefferson’s Poplar Forest; Louis Nelson, Professor, Architectural History, UVA; Will Rieley, Landscape Architect and Historian; Susan Stein, Senior Curator & VP for Museum Programs, Monticello; James Thompson, Historian
+Speakers include: Niya Bates, Historian, Monticello; Linda Binsted, Architect, Graduate Student Architectural History; Howard Burns, President of the Research Committee (Consiglio Scientifico), International Palladio Study Center (CISA AP); Marie Frank, Kundrun Fellow, International Center for Jefferson Studies and Professor at University of Massachusetts; Joseph Lasala, Architectural Historian; Calder Loth, Senior Architectural Historian for the Virginia Department of Historic Resources, Emeritus; Ann Lucas, Historian, Monticello; Travis McDonald, Director of Architectural Restoration, Thomas Jefferson’s Poplar Forest; Louis Nelson, Professor, Architectural History and Vice Provost, Academic Outreach, UVA; Will Rieley, Landscape Architect and Historian; Susan Stein, Senior Curator & VP for Museum Programs, Monticello; James Thompson, Historian

 Please register online. ($10/person)